-That, night after thoroughly reading the contract, my fiancée and I decided to cancel.
-We attempted to call the various numbers supplied, but could never reach a human being, so I left a message with my cell letting them know I needed an immediate call back since we had to check out the next morning.
+That night after thoroughly reading the contract, my fiance and I decided to cancel.
+We attempted to call the various numbers supplied, but could never reach a human being, so I left a message with my cell letting them know I needed an immediate callback since we had to check out the next morning.

 Prior to leaving for home, we had an appointment to view the property.
-We arrived on site to be met by a sales person who showed us several other units but had "difficulty" in locating out exact unit.
-We were shown units that were "similar,” at which point, we expressed our desire to cancel the contract.
-This sales person then pulled out a photo album and sat with us for over an hour talking us out of cancelling and showing us pictures of her friends and family having a great time using her time share.
+We arrived on site to be met by a sales person who showed us several other units but had "difficulty" in locating our exact unit.
+We were shown units that were "similar" at which point, we expressed our desire to cancel the contract.
+This sales person then pulled out a photo album and sat with us for over an hour talking us out of canceling and showing us pictures of her friends and family having a great time using her timeshare.
 She reassured us that we had made a fabulous investment and convinced us not to cancel.